balticlsc/Computation_Module_Template_Python/README.md

-# BalticLSC python module scheme
+# Computation Module Template Python
 Package `balticlsc` is supposed to help with creating modules for the BalticLSC system in the python environment.